InsureMO/rainbow-n19/n19-n1/README.md

 - `padEnd`: Pads a string at the end.
 - `padRight`: Alias for `padEnd`.
 - `rpad`: Alias for `padEnd`.
+- `lower`: Converts a string to lowercase.
+- `upper`: Converts a string to uppercase.
+- `capitalize`: Capitalizes a string.
+- `capitalizeAll`: Capitalizes the first letter of each word in a string.
+- `camel`: Transform a string to camel case.
+- `pascal`: Transform a string to pascal case.
+- `snake`: Transform a string to snake case.
+- `kebab`: Transform a string to kebab case.
+- `replace`: Replaces a substring in a string.
+- `replaceAll`: Replaces all occurrences of a substring in a string.

 #### Decimal Transformers